-A Conference-wide Racial Justice Working Group has organized to gather resources and encourage congregations to engage in conversations around race, as we lead up to General Synod 2019 in Milwaukee.
+A Conference-wide Racial Justice Task Force has organized to gather resources and encourage congregations to engage in conversations around race, as we lead up to General Synod 2019 in Milwaukee.
 If you and you congregation are interested in participating in this group, you are welcome.
 There is a contact person in each association.
 To send an email, click on the name.
 Just let us know you are interested!

 This is an adult curriculum created by the United Church of Christ that’s designed to invite church members to engage in safe, meaningful, substantive, and bold conversations on race.